godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 - The player
 - The enemies

 In Unity, you would put all the GameObjects in the scene: the player, multiple instances of enemies, bricks everywhere to form the ground of the level and then multiple instances of coins all over the level.
 You would then add various components to each element to link them and add logic in the level: For example, you'd add a BoxCollider2D to all the elements of the scene so that they can collide.
 This principle is different in Godot.

-In Godot, you would split your whole scene into 3 separate, smaller scenes, which you would then instance in the main scene.
+In Godot, you would split your whole scene into three separate, smaller scenes, and instance them in the main scene.

-1. **First, a scene for the Player alone.**
+1. **A scene for the Player alone.**

-Consider the player as a reusable element in other levels.
-It is composed of one node in particular: an AnimatedSprite node, which contains the sprite textures to form various animations (for example, walking animation)
+Consider the player as an element we'd like to use in different parent scenes (for instance 'level' scenes).
+In our case, the player element needs at least an AnimatedSprite node.
+This node contains the sprite textures necessary for various animations (for example, a walking animation).

-2. **Second, a scene for the Enemy.**
+2. **A scene for the Enemy.**

-There again, an enemy is a reusable element in other levels.
-It is almost the same as the Player node - the only differences are the script (that manages AI, mostly) and sprite textures used by the AnimatedSprite.
+An enemy is also an element we'd like to use in several scenes.
+It's almost the same as the Player node.
+The only differences are the script (it needs 'AI' routines to generate the enemy's behaviour) and the sprite textures used by the AnimatedSprite node.

-3. **Lastly, the Level scene.**
+3. **A Level scene.**

-It is composed of Bricks (for platforms), Coins (for the player to grab) and a certain number of instances of the previous Enemy scene.
-These will be different, separate enemies, whose behaviour and appearance will be the same as defined in the Enemy scene.
+A Level scene is composed of Bricks (for platforms), Coins (for the player to collect) and a number of instances of the Enemy scene.
+Each instance is a node in the Level scene tree.
+These instances are separate enemies, which initially have shared behaviour and appearance as defined in the Enemy scene.
+You can set different properties for each Enemy node (to change its color, for example).

-Each instance is then considered as a node in the Level scene tree.
-Of course, you can set different properties for each Enemy node (to change its color, for example).
+4. **A Main scene.**

-Finally, the main scene would then be composed of one root node with 2 children: a Player instance node, and a Level instance node.
+The Main scene would be composed of one root node with 2 children: a Player instance node, and a Level instance node.
 The root node can be anything, generally a "root" type such as "Node" which is the most global type, or "Node2D" (root type of all 2D-related nodes), "Spatial" (root type of all 3D-related nodes) or "Control" (root type of all GUI-related nodes).

 As you can see, every scene is organized as a tree.
 The same goes for nodes' properties: you don't *add* a collision component to a node to make it collidable like Unity does.
 Instead, you make this node a *child* of a new specific node that has collision properties.
 Godot features various collision types nodes, depending on the usage (see the :ref:`Physics introduction <doc_physics_introduction>`).

-- Question: What are the advantages of this system?
+- What are the advantages of this system?
 Wouldn't this system potentially increase the depth of the scene tree?
-Besides, Unity allows organizing GameObjects by putting them in empty GameObjects.
+And doesn't Unity already allow you to organize GameObjects by putting them inside empty GameObjects?

-    - First, this system is closer to the well-known object-oriented paradigm: Godot provides a number of nodes which are not clearly "Game Objects", but they provide their children with their own capabilities: this is inheritance.
+    - Godot's system is closer to the well-known object-oriented paradigm: Godot provides a number of nodes which are not clearly "Game Objects", but they provide their children with their own capabilities: this is inheritance.
-    - Second, it allows the extraction of a subtree of the scene to make it a scene of its own, which answers the second and third questions: even if a scene tree gets too deep, it can be split into smaller subtrees.
-This also allows a better solution for reusability, as you can include any subtree as a child of any node.
-Putting multiple nodes in an empty GameObject in Unity does not provide the same possibility, apart from a visual organization.
+    - Godot allows the extraction of a subtree of a scene to make it a scene of its own.
+So if a scene tree gets too deep, it can be split into smaller subtrees.
+This is better for reusability, as you can include any subtree as a child of any node.
+Putting multiple GameObjects in an empty GameObject in Unity does not provide the same functionality.

-These are the most important concepts you need to remember: "node", "parent node", and "child node".

 Project organization
 --------------------

 .. image:: img/unity-project-organization-example.png

-We previously observed that there is no perfect solution to set a project architecture.
+There is no perfect project architecture.
-Any solution will work for Unity and Godot, so this point has a lesser importance.
+Any architecture can be made to work in either Unity and Godot.

-However, we often observe a common architecture for Unity projects, which consists of having one Assets folder in the root directory that contains various folders, one per type of asset: Audio, Graphics, Models, Materials, Scripts, Scenes, etc.
+However, a common architecture for Unity projects is to have one Assets folder in the root directory that contains various folders, one per type of asset: Audio, Graphics, Models, Materials, Scripts, Scenes, and so on.

-As described before, the Godot scene system allows splitting scenes into smaller scenes.
-Since each scene and subscene is actually one scene file in the project, we recommend organizing your project a bit differently.
+Since Godot allows splitting scenes into smaller scenes, each scene and subscene existing as a file in the project, we recommend organizing your project a bit differently.
 This wiki provides a page for this: :ref:`doc_project_organization`.

 Where are my prefabs?
 ---------------------

-The concept of prefabs as provided by Unity is a 'template' element of the scene.
+A prefab as provided by Unity is a 'template' element of the scene.
 It is reusable, and each instance of the prefab that exists in the scene has an existence of its own, but all of them have the same properties as defined by the prefab.

-Godot does not provide prefabs as such, but this functionality is here, again, filled thanks to its scene system:
+Godot does not provide prefabs as such, but the same functionality is provided by its scene system:
-As we saw, the scene system is organized as a tree.
-Godot allows you to save a subtree of a scene as its own scene, thus saved into its own file.
-This new scene can then be instanced as many times as you want.
+The scene system is organized as a tree.
+Godot allows you to save any subtree of a scene as a scene file.
+This new scene can then be instanced as many times as you want, as a child of any node.
 Any change you make to this new, separate scene will be applied to its instances.
 However, any change you make to the instance will not have any impact on the 'template' scene.

 .. image:: img/save-branch-as-scene.png

-To be precise, you can modify the parameters of the instance in the Inspector panel.
+To be precise, you can modify the parameters of an instance in the Inspector panel.
-However, the nodes that compose this instance are locked although you can unlock them if you need to by right-clicking the instance in the Scene tree and selecting "Editable children" in the menu.
+The nodes that compose this instance are initially locked.
+You can unlock them if you need to by right-clicking the instance in the Scene tree and selecting "Editable children" in the menu.
-You don't need to do this to add new children nodes to this node, but it is possible.
+You don't need to do this to add *new* child nodes to this node.
-Remember that these new children will belong to the instance, not the 'template' scene.
+Remember that any new children will belong to the instance, not to the 'template' scene on disk.
-If you want to add new children to all the instances of your 'template' scene, then you need to add them in the 'template' scene.
+If you want to add new children to every instance of your 'template' scene, then you should add them in the 'template' scene.

 .. image:: img/editable-children.png